Hubert Dreyfus: Berkeley

-In 1968, although he had been granted tenure, Dreyfus left MIT and became an associate professor of philosophy at the University of California, Berkeley (winning, that same year, the Harbison Prize for Outstanding Teaching).
+In 1968, although he had been granted tenure, Dreyfus left MIT and became an associate professor of philosophy at the University of California, Berkeley, (winning, that same year, the Harbison Prize for Outstanding Teaching).
 In 1972 he was promoted to full professor.
 Though Dreyfus retired from his chair in 1994, he continued as professor of philosophy in the Graduate School (and held, from 1999, a joint appointment in the rhetoric department).
-And he continued to teach philosophy at UC Berkeley until his last class in December 2016.
+He continued to teach philosophy at UC Berkeley until his last class in December 2016.

 Dreyfus was elected a fellow of the American Academy of Arts and Sciences in 2001.
 He was also awarded an honorary doctorate for "his brilliant and highly influential work in the field of artificial intelligence" and his interpretation of twentieth century continental philosophy by Erasmus University.

 Dreyfus died on April 22, 2017.

 His younger brother and sometimes collaborator, Stuart Dreyfus, is a professor emeritus of industrial engineering and operations research at the University of California, Berkeley.